 What It Means in Practice

-Robert Putnam's 1988 International Organization article 'Diplomacy and Domestic Politics: The Logic of Two-Level Games' formalized something diplomats had always known: every international negotiator bargains simultaneously with their foreign counterpart and with their own domestic audience.
+Robert Putnam's 1988 International Organization article 'Diplomacy and Domestic Politics: The Logic of Two-Level Games' formalized something diplomats had always known: every international negotiator bargains simultaneously with their foreign counterpart and with their own domestic ratification audience.
 Putnam labeled the international table Level I and the domestic table Level II.

 A deal struck at Level I must fall within the 'win-set' — the range of outcomes acceptable to enough Level II actors (parliament, ratifying senators, key interest groups, coalition partners, public opinion) to be approved.
 If the negotiator returns home with a Level I deal outside the Level II win-set, the agreement collapses on ratification.
-This is what happened to the in the US Senate, and arguably to the EU Constitution in 2005.
+This is what happened to the Treaty of Versailles in the US Senate, and arguably to the EU Constitution in 2005.

 Why It Matters

-The gives negotiators a precise way to talk about a problem they face every day.
-A smaller Level II win-set gives the negotiator — 'my hands are tied, my parliament will never ratify this' — but raises the risk of no deal.
+The framework gives negotiators a precise way to talk about a problem they face every day.
+A smaller Level II win-set gives the negotiator credibility — 'my hands are tied, my parliament will never ratify this' — but raises the risk of no deal.
 A larger win-set means more room to maneuver but also more concessions the other side will demand.

 Negotiators actively shape their own Level II win-sets.
-They select legislators, leak red lines to the press, line up domestic interest-group endorsements, or commission economic studies — all to convince their counterpart that the Level II constraint is genuine.
+They brief select legislators, leak red lines to the press, line up domestic interest-group endorsements, or commission economic studies — all to convince their counterpart that the Level II constraint is genuine.
 The art is to keep the win-set small enough to be credible without making the negotiation impossible.

 Synergistic Linkage